DreamOfTheRedChamber/system-design-interviews/README.md

 * How not to cache:
 	- It's common to see meta tags used in the HTML of pages to control caching.
 This is a poor man's cache control technique, which isn't terribly effective.
 Although most browsers honor these meta tags when caching locally, most intermediate proxies do not.

-##### Types of HTTP cache technologies <a id="workflow-scale-cache-types-of-HTTP-cache-technologies"></a>
+#### Types <a id="http-cache-types"></a>
-* Browser cache
+##### Browser cache <a id="http-cache-browser-cache"></a>
 	- Browsers have built-in caching capabilities to reduce the number of request sent out.
 These usually uses a combination of memory and local files.
 	- There are several problems with browser cache
 		+ The size of the cache tends to be quite small by default.
 Usually around 1GB.
 Given that web pages have become increasingly heavy, browsers would probably be more effective if they defaulted to much larger caches.
 		+ When the cache becomes full, the algorithm to decide what to remove is crude.
 Commonly, the LRU algorithm is used to purge old items.
 It fails to take into account the relative "cost" to request different types of resources.
 For example, the loading of Javascript resources typically blocks loading of the rest of the page.
 It makes more sense for these to be given preference in the cache over, say, images.
 		+ Many browsers offer an easy way for the user to remove temporary data for the sake of privacy.
 Users often feel that cleaning the browser cache is an important step in somehow stopping their PC from running slow.

-* Caching proxies
+##### Caching proxies <a id="http-cache-caching-proxies"></a>
-	- A caching proxy is a server, usually installed in a local corporate network or by the Internet service provider (ISP).
+* A caching proxy is a server, usually installed in a local corporate network or by the Internet service provider (ISP).
 It is a read-through cache used to reduce the amount of traffic generated by the users of the network by reusing responses between users of the network.
 The larger the network, the larger the potential savings - that is why it was quite common among ISPs to install transparent caching proxies and route all of the HTTP traffic through them to cache as many requests as possible.
-	- In recent years, the practice of installing local proxy servers has become less popular as bandwidth has become cheaper and as it becomes more popular for websiste to serve their resources soley over the Secure Socket Layer.
+* In recent years, the practice of installing local proxy servers has become less popular as bandwidth has become cheaper and as it becomes more popular for websiste to serve their resources soley over the Secure Socket Layer.

-* Reverse proxy
+##### Reverse proxy <a id="http-cache-reverse-proxies"></a>
-	- A reverse proxy works in the exactly same way as a regular caching proxy, but the intent is to place a reverse proxy in your own data center to reduce the load put on your web servers.
+* A reverse proxy works in the exactly same way as a regular caching proxy, but the intent is to place a reverse proxy in your own data center to reduce the load put on your web servers.
-	- Purpose:
+* Purpose:
-		+ For caching, they can be used to lighten load on the back-end server by serving up cached versions of dynamically generated pages (thus cuttping CPU usage).
+	- For caching, they can be used to lighten load on the back-end server by serving up cached versions of dynamically generated pages (thus cuttping CPU usage).
 Using reverse proxies can also give you more flexibility because you can override HTTP headers and better control which requests are being cached and for how long.
-		+ For load balancing, they can be used for load-balancing multiple back-end web servers.
+	- For load balancing, they can be used for load-balancing multiple back-end web servers.

-* Content delivery networks
+##### Content delivery networks <a id="http-cache-content-delivery-networks"></a>
-	- A CDN is a distributed network of cache servers that work in similar way as caching proxies.
+* A CDN is a distributed network of cache servers that work in similar way as caching proxies.
 They depend on the same HTTP headers, but they are controlled by the CDN service provider.
-	- Advantage:
+* Advantage:
-		+ Reduce the load put on your servers
+	- Reduce the load put on your servers
-		+ Save network bandwidth
+	- Save network bandwidth
-		+ Improve the user experience because by pushing content closer to your users.
+	- Improve the user experience because by pushing content closer to your users.
-	- Procedures: Web applications would typically use CDN to cache their static files like images, CSS, JavaScript, videos or PDF.
+* Procedures: Web applications would typically use CDN to cache their static files like images, CSS, JavaScript, videos or PDF.
-		+ You can imlement it easily by creating a static subdomain and generate URLs for all of your static files using this domain
+	- You can imlement it easily by creating a static subdomain and generate URLs for all of your static files using this domain
-		+ Then you configure the CDN provider to accept these requests on your behalf and point DNS for s.example.org to the CDN provider.
+	- Then you configure the CDN provider to accept these requests on your behalf and point DNS for s.example.org to the CDN provider.
-		+ Any time CDN fails to serve a piece of content from its cache, it forwards the request to your web servers and caches the response for subsequent users.
+	- Any time CDN fails to serve a piece of content from its cache, it forwards the request to your web servers and caches the response for subsequent users.

-##### A few common caching scenarios <a id="workflow-scale-cache-scenarios"></a>
-* The first and best scenario is allowing your clients to cache a response forever.
-This is a very important technique and you want to apply it for all of your static content (like image, CSS, or Javascript files).
-Static content files should be considered immutable, and whenever you need to make a change to the contents of such a file, you should publish it under a new URL.
-Want you want to deploy a new version of your web application, you can bundle and minify all of your CSS files and include a timestamp or a hash of the contents of the file in the URL.
-Even though you could cache static files forever, you should not set the Expires header more than one year into the future.
-* The second most common scenario is the worst case - when you want to make sure that the HTTP response is never stored, cached, or reused for any users.
-* A last use case is for situations where you want the same user to reuse a piece of content, but at the same time you do not want other users to share the cached response.

-##### Scaling HTTP caches <a id="workflow-scale-cache-scale-http-caches"></a>
+#### Scaling <a id="cache-scaling-http"></a>
 * Do not worry about the scalability of browser caches or third-party proxy servers.
 * This usually leaves you to manage reverse proxy servers.
 For most young startups, a single reverse proxy should be able to handle the incoming traffic, as both hardware reverse proxies and leading open-source ones can handle more than 10,000 requests per second from a single machine.
 	- First step: To be able to scale the reverse proxy layer efficiently, you need to first focus on your cache hit ratio first.